vychiokas/gemini_demo/README.md

 gemini
 ```

-**Note:** Gemini CLI's sub-agent feature allows spawning multiple agents to work in
-parallel.
-The exact syntax may vary - check Gemini CLI documentation for current usage.

 **Prompt to use:**
 ```
-I need to implement four API modules in parallel.
-Each module has stub classes with requirements in the docstrings:
+Implement all four API modules in src/analytics_toolkit/api/:

-1. endpoints.py - HTTP endpoint handlers and router
-2. middleware.py - Request/response middleware (logging, auth, rate limiting, CORS)
-3. validators.py - Request validation framework
+1. validators.py - Request validation framework with Validator base class
-4. serializers.py - Model serialization/deserialization
+2. serializers.py - Model serialization with MetricSerializer, UserSerializer

-These modules are independent and can be developed in parallel.
-Use sub-agents to implement all four simultaneously.
-Each implementation should:
-- Follow the interfaces defined in the stub files
+3. middleware.py - Logging, Auth, RateLimit, CORS middleware
+4. endpoints.py - HealthCheck, Metrics, Query endpoints and Router

+Each stub file contains the interface and requirements in docstrings.
-- Include complete type hints
+Implement them all, following Python best practices with complete type hints and Google-style docstrings.
-- Include docstrings
-- Handle edge cases properly
 ```

 **Expected behavior:**
-1. Agent spawns sub-agents for parallel work
+1. Agent reads each stub file
-2. Each sub-agent implements one module
-3. Results are collected and integrated
+2. Implements all four modules in sequence
+3. Maintains consistency across modules
-4. Agent verifies implementations work together
+4. Considers how they integrate together

-**If sub-agents aren't available, alternative prompt:**
+**Follow-up prompt:**
 ```
-Implement the endpoints.py module first, then middleware.py, then validators.py,
-then serializers.py.
-After each, briefly verify it follows the interface before moving to the next.
+Verify all four modules work together by creating a simple integration test.
 ```

 ---